 - It is important to completely cover your entire head so that all lice and eggs are exposed to the lotion.
 Be sure that each hair is coated from the scalp to the tip.

 - Use up to 1 entire tube (4 oz) to completely cover hair and scalp.

-- Allow it to stay on your hair and scalp for 10 minutes after it has been applied.
+- Allow the lotion to stay on your hair and scalp for 10 minutes after it has been applied.
 Use a timer or clock.
 Start timing after you have completely covered your hair and scalp with the lotion.

 - After 10 minutes, completely rinse the lotion from your hair and scalp using only water.